fpgasystems/hacc/examples/iperf/README.md

 The following sections show measurements for the different clusters (U250, U280, U50D, U55C) and between them—assuming the first node of each group as representative.
 Before starting, please have a look at the [Prerequisites](#prerrequisites).

-## Prerrequisites
-Each user must have valid authentication key pairs for SSH.
-Such key pairs are used for automating logins, single sign-on, and for authenticating hosts—and are required for using CLI’s iperf validation scripts.
-If you have a valid key pair already generated in ```~/.ssh```, please be sure your public pair is added to authorized keys: ```cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys```

-If you don’t have such keys ready, the ```sgutil validate iperf``` command will do that for you automatically.

 ## U250
 The following table has been derived after booking the **six** U250 servers that are available in the HACC: